 My school said that I would not be able attend anymore.
-My mom was determined for me to go there for one class- my English class ,the only one I was enjoying and had friends in.
-I was so excited, even though I had to do hospital homebound for three of my classes I still was able to go to my English class.
-From then on, I have never taken my mental health for granted.
+My mom was determined for me to go there for one class- my English class, the only one I was enjoying and had friends in.
+I was so excited, even though I had to do hospital-homebound for three of my classes I still was able to go to my English class.
+From then on, I have never taken my health for granted.

-For my senior year, I did take three classes which I was ecstatic that I felt good enough to do.
-I did have some health issues occur again and family issues, and I had a better year.
-I attended as many games as I could, went to both my homecoming and prom, attended spirit week, showed my spirit at the pep rallies, etc. I learned way more about myself than I did my Junior year.
+For my senior year, I felt good enough take three classes- I was ecstatic.
+I had some health issues and family issues, but I had a better year.
+I attended as many sports games as I could, went to both my homecoming and prom, attended spirit week, showed my spirit at the pep rallies, etc. I learned way more about myself than I did my Junior year.
 I realized that while things were not perfect- as nobody’s is perfect, it was the best it could have been!

-This is my list of what I wish High School taught me:
+This what I wish High School taught me:

 - Your mental health is most important:

-Getting your schoolwork done is very important and it is also important to keep your mental health in mind.
-You should try to participate in AP, honors, and/or dual enrollment classes if you want your GPA to be high to get into the college of your dreams and/or graduate early.
-I would say take the amount you need, but try not to overwhelm yourself too much.
-If you are looking to go to a community college and/or a college that doesn’t weigh SAT scores, GPA, etc. as heavily, then I would not worry too much about going all out on doing higher credit courses.
+Getting your schoolwork done is important- so is your mental health.
+You should try AP, honors, and/or dual enrollment classes if you want your GPA to be high to get into the college of your dreams and/or graduate early- but try not to overwhelm yourself.
+If you are looking to go to a community college and/or a college that doesn’t weigh GPA as heavily, then I would not worry too much about higher credit courses.
 Mental health is most important, therefore, if you are not looking after it, it will be harder to succeed.
-Stress can occur easily and can mess up the way you think, how much you are comprehending and make you feel like you can not accomplish as much because you have so much on your plate.
+Stress can occur easily and can mess up the way you think, how much you are comprehending, and make you feel like you can not accomplish as much because you have so much on your plate.

 - How to defend yourself against someone who is verbally harassing you or trying to harm you.

-As I have gotten older I have realized how unsafe the world can be at times especially for people my age.
+As I have gotten older, I realize how unsafe the world can be, especially for people my age.
 I have noticed through Twitter that there are way more reports about girls being sex trafficked.
-There are tweets about girls my age being watched at a grocery store or followed because they are young women.
-This is very sad that there are sick people out in the world that will traffick anybody.
-Also, after all these school shootings, I feel like we should be more aware of the signs and what to do in any case when someone is trying to hurt you.
+There are tweets about girls my age being watched at a grocery store or followed.
+This is very sad that there are sick people out in the world.
+Also, after all these school shootings, I feel like we should be more aware of the signs and what to do in case someone is trying to hurt you.

-- Taxes: What exactly they are, what they do and how to fill out the form when you have a job.
+- Taxes: What they are, what they do and how to file them.
 It is very important to know how to budget to save your money if your job does not automatically take part of your money out for taxes as you get paid.

-- How to use a credit card wisely to slowly build up your credit so if you ever decide to apply to rent an apartment that you have a good credit score.
+- How to use a credit card wisely to slowly build up your credit.

 - Understanding how to pick the right candidate for president, vice president, governor, etc. What qualities should we look for?